ikuchin/monitor/README.md

 **ClientBase**  - used for testing purposes, use *deque* to emulate working with the queue.

 2 classes that implement Kafka Streaming Client, using different libraries:
-- ClientKafkaConfluent - using Confluet Kafka library, it's a fastest python library but it's blocking.
+- **ClientKafkaConfluent** - using Confluet Kafka library, it's a fastest python library but it's blocking.
-- ClientKafkaAio - Using AioKafka library, slightly slower, but it's asynchronous.
+- **ClientKafkaAio** - Using AioKafka library, slightly slower, but it's asynchronous.

 ###### ToDo:
 - Function to upsert data to database is really crappy, need to fix it.
-- Replace ConfluentKafkaMsgProcessor and AioKafkaMsgProcessor with [streaming_client](streaming_client) alternatives.

 # Possible improvements
 - ***Scheduler*** can be replaced with *task scheduling system* such as Celery, but then ***MonitorBase***